JyotismoyKalita/DrugDetection-IITG/README.md

 ## ⚙️ Environment Setup (via Conda)

 To replicate this environment, use the included environment.yml file.
+The environment.yml file can be used to replicate the Python environment via Conda.

 ✅ Step-by-step:
 Clone the repository: